argonavis80/argonavis80.github.io/index.md

 VESHUB is a **colaboration platform** to publish and share **schedules of seagoing vessels** between ship owners, charterers, agents, service partners and all other parties involed in ship schedules.
 Its main purpose is to overcome organizational boundaries regarding the sharing of schedule related information, shorten the time to publish such information and reducing the workload to keep everybody informed.

 The platform is organized similar to a **social network**.
 Every perticipant has its own personal user account and can create own company representations or become a member of existing ones.
 Vessels are linked to one or more shipping companies indicating an owner or charterer relationship.
-Agencies are special company types which can be nominated as the permement agency representation in a port or can be assigned to be the nominated agency for a dedicated port call.
+Agencies are special company types which can be nominated as the permament agency representation in a port or can be assigned to be the nominated agency for a dedicated port call.

 ### Example
 To understand the scope of VESHUB we prepared an example of how to use the platform and how different parties are involved.